-Answers to some of the most frequently asked questions about volunteering with the Washtenaw County Health Department (WCHD) during the pandemic.
+Answers to some of the most frequently asked questions about volunteering with the Washtenaw County Health Department (WCHD) .

 Age requirements: Volunteers must be 18 years and older.

-Time requirements: Volunteers need to be able to work a minimum of 2 times per month for a minimum of 3 months.
+Time requirements: Volunteers need to be able to work multiple times.

 - Medical volunteers: WCHD is not allowing individuals with a recently expired license to vaccinate.
 WCHD is currently allowing Medical Doctors (including residents), Nurses (RNs and NPs), Paramedics, Pharmacists (vaccinating) and Physician Assistants with active Michigan licenses to vaccinate.
 Medical volunteers can volunteer for medical and non-medical positions.

-- Non-medical volunteers: help with clinic flow and operations (such as traffic control, monitoring lines, registration, helping at the exit, etc.).
-Some of these roles are outside, but most are inside.
+- Non-medical volunteers: help with event flow and operations (such as traffic control, monitoring lines, registration, helping at the exit, etc.).
+Roles may be inside or outside depending on the event or request.
 Non-medical volunteers can only volunteer for non-medical positions.